 How it works

 The development team provides ongoing support, monitors the software for issues, and implements necessary changes.
-Maintenance may include bug fixes, security updates, and the introduction of new features.
+During this phase, common activities include:

 Commonly Used Software Development Life Cycle Models